Mariollet/Interactive-Real-Time-Text-to-Particles/README.md

-# Interactive Particles Typography
+# Interactive-Real-Time-Text-to-Particles

-A playful and interactive web demo that transforms text into animated particles, with real-time controls for font, spacing, thickness, and more.
-Built with vanilla JavaScript and Bootstrap, this project lets you explore typography and particle animation in a fun, visual way.
+A precise and interactive web application that transforms any text into animated particles in real time.
+You can customize the font, weight, spacing, thickness, and physical properties (drag, ease) of the particle system, and see the result instantly.

 ---

 ## Features

-- **Live particle animation**: Text is rendered as a cloud of interactive particles.
-- **Phrase input**: Instantly update the animated text with your own sentence (supports multi-line with `\n`).
-- **Font selection**: Choose from several Google Fonts for instant style changes.
+- **Real-time text-to-particles rendering**
+- **Fully interactive controls** for typography and particle physics
+- **Font and weight selection**
-- **Real-time controls**: Adjust drag, ease, spacing, margin, and thickness with smooth transitions.
+- **Live adjustment** of drag, ease, spacing, and thickness
-- **Responsive UI**: Clean, mobile-friendly interface using Bootstrap.
+- **Responsive UI** (works on desktop and mobile)
+- **Modern, accessible interface**
-- **Custom favicon**: Upside-down yellow smiley for a playful touch.
+- **Custom favicon**: Upside-down yellow smiley for a playful touch
-- **GitHub link**: Quick access to the source code from the UI.
+- **GitHub link**: Quick access to the source code from the UI

 ---

 ## Demo

-> _You can see a live demo by opening `index.php` in your browser (requires a local server for PHP, e.g. [Laragon](https://laragon.org/) or [XAMPP](https://www.apachefriends.org/))._
+Open `index.html` in your browser to see the demo instantly.

 ---